biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # BIOINFORMATICS IN ONE LINE

 In biology, there are many ways to solve a task.
 However, biologists sometimes need simple ways to get easy tasks done quick - without actually compromising efficiency and accuracy.
-If that is what you need, this page might help you.
-Over the years, I used many one-line commands and found myself re-using them many times.
-I gathered some commands which I find useful for different bioinformatics purposes in the following list.
-Of course, all in one line.
-Cheers!
+If that is what you need, the following list might help you.
+Below I have gathered some commands which I did wrote or find useful to solve different bioinformatics problems.
+Be aware that some of these scripts are perhaps a bit too specific, so bear that in mind when using them for your own work.

 ## Fasta / FASTQ